 The minor in Professional Sales meets the need for specialized sales training for students of all majors.
 The professional field of sales provides students with a variety of lucrative job opportunities.
 More than 10 percent of all jobs in the US are in sales and this number is expected to grow in the future.
 Research shows that sales is the most common profession not just for students majoring in Marketing, but for many students majoring in non-Business majors.

-PROFESSIONAL SALES MINOR PROGRAM REQUIREMENTS 15 hours

 Required Courses 15 hours

 MKTG 3101 Principles of Marketing 3 hours

-MKTG 3302 Consumer Behavior 3 hours
+MKTG 3302 Consumer Behavior

-MKTG 4207 Professional Selling 3 hours
+MKTG 4207 Professional Selling

-MKTG 4310 Sales Management 3 hours
+MKTG 4310 Sales Management

+MKTG 4320 Business to Business Sales